Venafi/vcert-python/README.md

 For code samples of programmatic use, please review the files in [/examples](/examples).
 - For Trust Protection Platform, the `zone` format is the DN of a policy with or without the "\VED\Policy\" prefix (e.g. "\VED\Policy\Certificates\VCert" or simply "Certificates\VCert")
-- For Venafi Cloud, the `zone` format is the name of an OutagePREDICT Application and the API Alias of an Issuing Template assigned to it delimited by a single backslash character (e.g. "My Application\My CIT")
+- For Venafi as a Service, the `zone` format is the name of an OutagePREDICT Application and the API Alias of an Issuing Template assigned to it delimited by a single backslash character (e.g. "My Application\My CIT")

 ## Prerequisites for using with Trust Protection Platform